On dropping the first Sobol' point: Introduction

 This paper is organized as follows.
 Section~\ref{sec:nets} defines digital nets and shows that skipping over the first point can destroy the digital net property underlying the analysis of Sobol' sequences.
 It also presents properties of scrambled digital nets.
-Section~\ref{sec:synth} shows some empirical investigations on some very simple and favorable integrands where $\e(( \hat\mu_{\bsx,1}-\mu)^2)$ shows decays very nearly to the rate $O(n^{-3})$ while $\e(( \hat\mu_{\bsx,2}-\mu)^2)$ decays very nearly to $O(n^{-2})$.
+Section~\ref{sec:synth} shows some empirical investigations on some very simple and favorable integrands where $\hat\mu_{\bsx,1}$ has an RMSE very near to the rate $O(n^{-3/2})$ while $\hat\mu_{\bsx,2}$ has an RMSE very near to $O(n^{-1})$.
 These are both in line with what we expect from asymptotic theory.
-The relevance is not that our integrands are as trivial as those examples, but rather that when realistic integrands are well approximated by such simple ones we stand to gain from using the original scrambled Sobol' points.
-They essentially provide the value we would have had from using those simple functions as control variates \cite{hick:lemi:owen:2005} but without us having to search for control variates.
-There is also no theoretical reason to expect $\e(( \hat\mu_{\bsx,2}-\mu)^2)$ to be smaller than $\e(( \hat\mu_{\bsx,1}-\mu)^2)$ and so there is a Pascal's wager argument against dropping the first point.
+The relevance is not that our integrands are as trivial as those examples, but rather that when realistic integrands are well approximated by such simple ones we get accuracy comparable to using those simple functions as control variates \cite{hick:lemi:owen:2005} but without us having to search for control variates.
+In skipping the first point we stand to lose a lot of accuracy in integrating the simple functions and others close to them.
+There is also no theoretical reason to expect $\hat\mu_{\bsx,2}$ to have a smaller RMSE than $\hat\mu_{\bsx,1}$ does, and so there is a Pascal's wager argument against dropping the first point.
 Section~\ref{sec:wingweight} looks at a ten dimensional function representing the weight of an airplane wing as a function of the way it was made.
-We see there also that the theoretically expected rates match the empirical data.
-Section~\ref{sec:discussion} considers some very special cases where burn-in might be harmless and also recommends against using round number sample sizes and thinning QMC points.
+We see there that skipping the first point is very detrimental.
+Section~\ref{sec:discussion} considers some very special cases where burn-in might be harmless, recommends against using round number sample sizes and thinning for QMC points, and discusses distributing QMC points over multiple parallel processors.